kodecocodes/i9t/3d-touch/3d-touch.markdown

 `UIPreviewAction` is very much like an `UIAlertAction` from an `UIAlertController`; it's initialized with a `title`, a `style` (like `.Default`, `.Destructive` or `.Selected`), and a `handler` closure.
 You can also group `UIPreviewAction`s together using `UIPreviewActionGroup`.

-A group is displayed the same way as with a regular action, but it can contain multiple actions.
+A group is displayed the same way as a regular action, but it can contain multiple actions.
 When the user taps on a group, a submenu is opened revealing its child actions.

 Finally, open **DoodlesViewController.swift** and find the `previewingContext(_:viewControllerForLocation:)`  you defined earlier.
 Locate this line: